Wav2code: Restore Clean Speech Representations via Codebook Lookup for Noise-Robust ASR: Experimental Setup

 \textbf{CHiME-4~\cite{vincent2016chime4}:} To further validate our proposed approach on real noisy data, we also conduct experiments on CHiME-4 challenge data\footnote{http://spandh.dcs.shef.ac.uk/chime\_challenge/CHiME4/index.html}~\cite{vincent2016chime4}.
 The CHiME-4 dataset is collected by asking volunteers to read the text of Wall Street Journal (WSJ0) corpus~\cite{paul1992design} and using a six-channel distant microphone array as well as a close-talk microphone to record data.
 There are two types of noisy speech data, \textit{i.e.}, real and simulated.
 The real noisy speech is recorded in four different environments including bus, cafe, pedestrian area and street junction, and the simulated noisy data is synthesized by mixing clean speech from WSJ0 training set (si\_tr\_s) and the noise recorded in above four environments.
-The entire dataset is divided into three splits, \textit{i.e.}, training, valid and test.
-The training split contains 1600 real noisy and 7138 simulated noisy utterances, the valid split contains 1640 real noisy and 1640 simulated noisy utterances, and the test split contains 1320 real noisy and 1320 simulated noisy utterances.
-Follow prior work~\cite{zhu2022joint}, we use the data of all six channels for system training, and the real noisy data of one-channel track for validation and testing.
+The entire dataset is divided into three splits, \textit{i.e.}, training, { validation} and test.
+The training split contains 1600 real noisy and 7138 simulated noisy utterances, the { validation} split contains 1640 real noisy and 1640 simulated noisy utterances, and the test split contains 1320 real noisy and 1320 simulated noisy utterances.
+Follow prior work~\cite{zhu2022joint}, we use the six-channel data for training, and the one-channel real noisy data for validation and testing.